Skip to content

 where \(T_{n}(x)\) are Chebyshev polynomials of the \(1^{\text{st}}\)-kind and \(G_{j}\) are the expansion coefficients of \(F_{j}\).
 The advantage gained by using the Chebyshev expansion is that both \(\text{Tr}\left[\cdots\right]\) and \(\left\langle\Psi\right|\cdots \left|\Psi\right\rangle\) can be evaluated recursively using only matrix-vector operations1.
 For all observables implemented in KITE, the functions \(F_{j}\) are of three types:

 For these functions, analytical forms of the Chebyshev expansion coefficients are known234567 and used in KITE.
 In the user interface, the truncation order \(M\) is specified by the parameter num_moments, and always impacts the validity of the expanded results.
-Nevertheless, its precise effect depends crucially on the specific case, as shown in the Figure below.
-In particular, one has the following cases:
+Nevertheless, its precise effect depends crucially on the specific case, as shown in Fig. 1 below.
+We will now discuss three common cases.

 An order-\(M\) expansion (regularized by the Jackson kernel) produces a Gaussian approximation of \(\delta(\lambda\!-\!\mathcal{H})\) endowed by a width \(\sigma_{\lambda}\!\approx\!\delta \varepsilon\,\pi/M\) in \(\lambda\)27.
-The choice of \(M\) then fixes the effective spectral broadening, \(\sigma_{\lambda}\), which must be sufficiently narrow to accurately describe all relevant features of the calculated curve.
-However, if it becomes too narrow (\(M\) too high), the discrete eigenvalues of the SPH are well-resolved and the obtained data start suffering from large (finite-size) fluctuations.
+The choice of \(M\) then fixes the effective spectral width, \(\sigma_{\lambda}\), which must be sufficiently narrow to accurately describe all relevant features of the calculated property.
+However, if \(\sigma_{\lambda}\) becomes too narrow (\(M\) too high), the discrete eigenvalues of the SPH are well-resolved and the obtained data suffers from large (finite-size) fluctuations.
 For information on other available kernels see Weisse et al.2.

 Rule of Thumb